Prime Minister of Portugal: Prime minister's residence

-Just behind the main building of the Assembly of the Republic, there is a mansion that serves as residence and office for the prime minister of Portugal.
+Located behind the main building of the Assembly of the Republic, in the parish of Estrela, Lisbon, the mansion serves as residence and office for the prime minister of Portugal, and its family if that's the case.
 The mansion, dated from 1877, was built within the garden of the old monastery that held the Portuguese parliament.
 It has been the prime minister's official residence since 1938, when Salazar moved in.
 Although it is the official residence of the prime minister, not all incumbents have lived in the mansion during their term in office.
+Of the 17 Prime Ministers since 1974, only six used the mansion as its residence.
 The incumbent Prime Minister, Luís Montenegro, currently resides in the mansion.

 List of prime ministers of Portugal

 Living former prime ministers of Portugal

 Living former prime minister showing periods in office with dates of birth and age.
 Currently there are 7 former Prime Ministers alive: